Who are Bright Line Law?

 What is the 'bright line'?

-We work to ensure that our clients stay on the right side of the bright line.
-Where clients have unwittingly strayed across the line, we are able to support clients through a difficult time with our specialist advisory, advocacy and litigation services.
+Bright Line Law works to ensure that its clients stay on the right side of the bright line.
+Where clients have unwittingly strayed across the line, Bright Line Law is able to support clients through a difficult time with its specialist advisory, advocacy and litigation services.

 Why was Bright Line Law established?